logicalclocks/hops-docs/docs/featurestore/integrations/guides/databricks.rst

  import hops.featurestore as fs fs.setup_databricks(
-    'my_instance.region.compute.internal', # Private DNS of your Feature Store instance 'my_project',                          # Name of your Hopsworks Feature Store project region_name='my_aws_region',           # AWS region in which you stored the API Key secrets_store='secretsmanager')        # Either parameterstore or secretsmanager
+    'my_cluster.aws.hopsworks.ai',  # Public address of your Feature Store instance 'my_project',                   # Name of your Hopsworks Feature Store project region_name='my_aws_region',    # AWS region in which you stored the API Key secrets_store='secretsmanager') # Either parameterstore or secretsmanager

 This will return two configurations that you need to add to your Databricks cluster configuration: